CLOSE

 PR = none

 An exploration of the physical, emotional, and spiritual facets of ministry to those who are ill or dying, both for ill/dying persons and for those visiting them in a ministerial (lay or ordained) context.
 The course will cover all age groups and situations that include acute illness, chronic illness, terminal illness, and catastrophic illness/injury.
 Both physical and mental illness will be discussed throughout.
-Full course description coming soon.
+Full Course Description

 SP692 Spirituality & Theology of Henri Nouwen